American held captive in Afghanistan is released in Taliban prisoner swap

 Early Monday morning, CNN reported President Joe Biden had informed Mr Frerich’s family that he was released and is being transported out of the country via aircraft.

-Mr Biden delivered the news via phone to Mr Frerich’s sister, Charlene Cakora, a source familiar with the matter told CNN.
+Mr Biden delivered the news by phone to Mr Frerich’s sister, Charlene Cakora, a source familiar with the matter told CNN.

 Mr Frerich was believed to have been held captive by the Haqqani network, a faction of the Taliban.